seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 **GRUMIO**
 I would I were as sure of a good dinner.

-*Enter TRANIO brave, and BIONDELLO*
+*Enter TRANIO, brave, and BIONDELLO*

 **TRANIO**
 Gentlemen, God save you.
 If I may be bold,